sofiwolfes/Final_Project_MASAS/README.md

 </details>

 ## Data Wrangling
 Cleaning and preparing the data was by far the hardest and most time consuming section of our project.
 To cover more ground, we split the group into two sections: Cleaning and Testing.
 One group was responsible for installing STAAR data for all 36 schools.
-In the process, they created a macro using VBA to reformat and renamed columns in each xlsx file.
-Next, they used Postgress (SQL) to combine and store all data sets into one database.
+In the process, they created a macro using VBA to reformat and rename columns in each xlsx file.
+Next, they used Postgres (SQL) to combine and store all data sets into one database.
 The other group focused on testing out the newly cleaned database.
 They imported CSV files into  Jupyter notebook using Python's Pandas library to ensure files were cleaned.

 Because of how complicated our data was, we created a key to help us through the analysis portion of our project.

 Key
-Mastery - Measures the percentage at which students Approaches Grade Level or Above, Meet Grade Level or Above, and Master Grade Level.
+Mastery - Measures the percentage at which students Approach Grade Level or Above, Meet Grade Level or Above, and Master Grade Level.
 YoY - Student's academic growth is measured by the difference of the test scores from the prior year and the current year.
 ...
 (TBC)